respici0/portfolio/README.md

 In my // selected work section, you can read more about my collaboration with Claude.
 Together, we translated my conceptual thoughts and personal aesthetic into a cohesive visual design.

+### to do

+- Store selected works in MongoDB/Mongoose and serve them through a Node.js REST API